MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Methodology

-\item Each text is processed using prompt engineering and passed through a GPT agent to obtain a sentiment polarity (prompt details in Appendix.~\ref{appd:prompts}).

-\item The text is encoded into an embedding using an embedding model.
-This embedding is then compared with the topic embeddings in the Knowledge Embedding Base \(\mathcal{B}^{\prime}\) stored in the vector database by computing the cosine similarity.
-The top 5 most similar topics are recalled, and the sentiment obtained in the first step is assigned to these five topics.

-\item The Boolean matrix Knowledge Graph \(\mathcal{G}\) is used as a bridge to map upstream topics to downstream industries, thereby deriving industry-specific sentiment.
+\textbf{\textit{Meso-level SLSA.}} The dataset used for SLSA is \(\mathcal{D}_{2,\beta}\).
+Since the relationship between firms and industries requires external knowledge, we regard an LLM as the agent for broader meso-level analysis, whose process of a single text is illustrated in the part \uppercase\expandafter{\romannumeral3} of Figure~\ref{fig:framework} consisting of three steps: \begin{enumerate} \item Knowledge Processing.
+Each text passed through an LLM agent to obtain a sentiment polarity with few-shot learning and chain-of-thought (CoT) (prompt in Appendix~\ref{sec:prompt}). \item Knowledge Retrieving.
+The embedding of text encoded by an embedding model compared with the topic embeddings in \(\mathcal{B}^{\prime}\) stored in the vector database by the cosine similarity.
+The top $5$ most similar topics are recalled, and the predicted sentiment is assigned to them. \item Knowledge Mapping. \(\mathcal{G}\) is used as a bridge to map topics to downstream industries, thereby deriving industry-specific sentiment \(s_{\beta}\). \end{enumerate}

-\end{enumerate} Their formalized pseudocode is shown in Algorithm.~\ref{algo:rag}.
-It is important to note that \(s_{\beta}\) represents the sentiment of a specific industry, and we compute the cosine similarity in order to map topics to their associated industries based on the semantic similarity between embeddings, which can also be used subsequently to control the strength of influence on different industries.
-In \(\mathcal{D}_{3}\), the business scope or industry classification of the parent firm issuing each bond is often included.
-We can leverage this information to further match bonds with industries, thereby obtaining the meso-level sentiment.
-The transformation relationships among topics, industries, and bond are illustrated in Fig.~\ref{fig:relationship}.

-During inference, similar to ABSA, considering time series and excessive texts, the meso-level sentiment \(s_{\beta,i,k}\) of an arbitrary bond on a given day is computed as follows:
+Their pseudocode is in Appendix~\ref{algo:rag}.
+In \(\mathcal{D}_{3}\), we include the industry classification of each bond-issuing parent firm, and further match bonds to industries to obtain meso-level sentiment.
+During inference, similar to ABSA, we denote as follows: